 A: No. If you need to print over 50g at once, please purchase material and bring it in.
 Splitting objects into two sections and submitting them as two print requests is also an option.
 The print quotas are in place so that we can keep 3D printing free for everyone.

-A: We currently have black, white, red, blue, purple, silver and gold PLA filament and a whitish nylon material for ≤50g prints.
+A: We currently have black, white and red PLA filament and a whitish nylon material for ≤50g prints.
 In flexible material we have black, gold and clear(ish) and a print limit of ≤25g.
 We also have a wood filament for ≤25g prints.
 For small prints, ≤10g, we can offer a specialty filament- a cream colored opalescent material.
 See our filament guide for images and more details.

 A: Yes… if you provide the material and it fits within the printers’ dimensions, we can attempt to print it.
 However, it is helpful to remember that prints fail.
 If you are printing a smaller object and it fails, you’re only out a few grams of your own material.
 If you are printing a large object, you may be out an entire roll of PLA (we once had a three day, 750g print that failed on day two when Purdue lost power for an hour).
 The larger the base of the piece the more likely a corner will warp.
 The taller the piece, the more likely it will de-attach from the buildplate.
 We can try to print large pieces, but it is generally a better idea to split large objects into smaller pieces, and epoxy them together after printing.

 A: See our filament guide for all your different options!
 As noted in that guide, that we have not had success printing large objects in ABS.